What is a home inspection?

 - Attics & Crawlspaces

-Access to and safety of inspecting some of these items may be limited, and we note this in our reports.
-We encourage buyers, sellers and real estate agents to prepare for an inspection by reading Tips for my Inspection page (coming soon).
+Access to and safety of inspecting some of these items may be limited, and I note this in my reports.
+I encourage buyers, sellers and real estate agents to prepare for an inspection by reading Inspecting with Home Gnome.

 The following are some of the things that are not included in a standard inspection: